ibm-cloud-docs/appid/faq.md

     </tr>
     <tr>
       <td>How do you store keys?</td>
       <td>Keys are generated, encrypted with a master key that is specific to each region, and then stored locally.
 The master keys are stored in {{site.data.keyword.keymanagementserviceshort}}.
-At the storage and middleware levels, there is service level encryption which means that there is one key for all customers.
+At the storage and middleware levels, there is service level encryption, which means that there is one key for all customers.
 At the app level, each customer has their own encryption key.</td>
     </tr>
     <tr>
       <td>What is the key strength that you use?</td>